-Through the study of a large number of cases it has been possible to establish certain risk factors which could lead to the development of the disease.
-For example, the exposure to a large dosage of high energy radiation, such as that caused by the atomic bombs in Japan during the Second World War, or by accidents in nuclear power plants, can lead to the risk of leukaemia.
-For that reason, there are many strict regulations in nuclear power plants in order to protect workers and the neighbouring public from any exposure to harmful radiation.
-On the other hand, the relationship between electromagnetic radiation (mobile phones, telephone and radio masts, etc) and the development of leukaemia, has never been proven.
+After studying a large number of cases it has been possible to establish certain risk factors that might lead to the development of the disease.
+For example, exposure to high levels of radiation, such as that produced by the atom bombs dropped in Japan during the Second World War, or by accidents at nuclear power stations, which can increase the risk of developing leukaemia.
+That is why nuclear power stations have strict safety regulations to protect the workers and the general public from exposure to harmful radiation.
+On the other hand, the relationship between electromagnetic radiation (mobile phones, telephone and radio masts, etc.) and the development of leukaemia, has never been proven.

-Scientists have identified a particular virus that appears to increase the risk of developing a rare strain of leukaemia, although there does not appear to be a link between the virus and more common forms of leukaemia.
-All over the world, researchers continue to study viruses and other possible risk factors.
-It is hoped that the results of these studies can help to elicit more understanding about the causes of leukaemia, and consequently determine the best forms of prevention and treatment.
+Scientists have identified a virus that seems to increase the risk of developing a very rare kind of leukaemia, although it would not seem to be associated with the development of more common forms of leukaemia.
+All over the world, researchers are studying viruses and other possible risk factors.
+It is hoped that the results of these studies will help us to clarify, and understand more about, the causes of leukaemia, so that we will then be in a better position to decide on the best forms of prevention and treatment.

 The never-ending scientific research into leukaemia has lead to the discovery of new and better forms of treatment and the possibility of finding a cure increases all the time.
 Despite this, it is normal that many patients and their families show concern about the future.

-Occasionally, survival rates and other statistics are used in order to determine whether a patient can overcome the disease.
-However, it is important to remember that the statistics and rates are taken from a large number of cases and they cannot be used to predict the fate of each specific patient.
-There are no two cases which are identical, and the response to treatment can vary enormously from one patient to the next.
-Percentages can range from the 90% of cured patients with certain types of acute myeloblastic leukaemia (promyelocytic leukaemia) or with acute lymphoblastic leukaemia in children, to 20% with leukaemia that develops from myelodysplastic syndrome or the exacerbation phases of chronic myeloid leukaemia.
-It is the Doctor in charge of the patient who is in the best position to make a prognosis, but it is important to bear in mind that even he/she might not be able to predict the final outcome.
+Sometimes, survival rates and other statistics are used to try and determine whether a certain patient might overcome the disease.
+Nevertheless, it is important to remember that statistics and averages are calculated on the basis of a large number of cases and can not be used to predict the evolution of the disease for a particular patient because no two patients are the same, and responses to treatment can vary enormously from one patient to the next.
+Percentages can therefore vary from a 90% rate of cure for certain kinds of acute myeloblastic leukaemia (promyelocytic leukaemia) and childhood acute lymphoblastic leukaemia, to less than 20% for leukaemias that appear after a myelodysplastic syndrome or the accelerated phases of chronic myeloid leukaemia.
+It is the patient's doctor who is in the best position to form an opinion about the prognosis, but it must always be borne in mind that doctors themselves may not know the final outcome.

-It is common for Doctors to talk of survival and remission rather than of a cure.
-Although many leukemia patients are cured, the disorder can return up to 5 years after it is put into remission.
+Doctors often speak of survival and remission rather than of a cure because, although many leukaemia patients are cured, the disorder may reappear up to 4 or 5 years after remission has been achieved.